 He resides in Hartford, Michigan with wife Jennifer and twins Glenn and Charlotte.

-Member, Fred Walcott, Allendale, Michigan
+Secretary, Fred Walcott, Allendale, Michigan

 A lifelong farmer, Walcott works for Valley View Pork LLC.
 The 4,000-acre family farm produces hogs, corn, wheat and soybeans, and houses a weather station which monitors crop conditions.
 Walcott will serve a four-year term that expires Dec.
 31, 2016